The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 What does it mean to “use” data in historical work?
 Obviously historians have been using and writing about data for well over a century.
 But having vastly greater quantities of data and tools for exploring it means that “using” data means something very different now than it has previously.
 The rapid rate of data production and technological change means that we must continue to teach each other how we are using and making sense of data.

-Permalink for this paragraph 0 As the investment of time and energy to acquire data decreases, rapidly working with data can now be a part of historians’ early development of a research question as opposed to being used simply to strengthen an argument.
+¶ 12 Leave a comment on paragraph 12 0 As the investment of time and energy to acquire data decreases, rapidly working with data can now be a part of historians’ early development of a research question as opposed to being used simply to strengthen an argument.
 It can be also illustrative of potentially interesting but ultimately dead-ends of scholarly research.
 These ‘negative results’ (for lack of a better phrase) should not be discarded as they likely would be for a typical scholarly book or journal article.
 Again, using large amounts of data for research should not be considered being in opposition to more traditional use of historical sources.
 As historical data become more ubiquitous, humanists will find it useful to pivot between distant and close readings.
 More often than not, the distant reading will involve creative and reusable techniques to re-imagine and represent the past–at least more so than uses the more traditional humanist texts.
 For this very reason, it becomes insufficient to simply write about the work in traditional forms that minimize methodology.

-Permalink for this paragraph 0 Furthermore, datasets (like the National Archives’ Access to Archival Databases) and interfaces to data (like Google Fusion Tables) are making it easier than ever for historians to pursue a combinatorial approach–mixing different kinds of data sets—and thus provides an exciting new way to triangulate our historical knowledge.
+¶ 13 Leave a comment on paragraph 13 0 Furthermore, datasets (like the National Archives’ Access to Archival Databases) and interfaces to data (like Google Fusion Tables) are making it easier than ever for historians to pursue a combinatorial approach–mixing different kinds of data sets—and thus provides an exciting new way to triangulate our historical knowledge.
 Steven Ramsay has suggested that there is a new kind of role for searching to play in the hermeneutic process of understanding, especially in the value of ‘screwing around’ and embracing the serendipitous discovery that our recent abundance of data makes possible.4 This could result, for example, in noticing within the context of London’s central criminal court, the Old Bailey, that trials about poisoning tend to refer to coffee more than to other beverages, and very rarely to food.5 Thus, our methodologies might not be as deliberate or as linear as they have been in the past.
 And this means we need more explicit and careful ways (perhaps even more playful) ways of writing about them.

 Methodology in Writing